PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 array([[ 0.   ],
        [ 0.125]])

+..
+  Disable for now as this doesn't work that way anymore.
+Look at RepeatedMeasure for a related XXX...
   The advantage of having a dataset as the return value (as opposed to a plain vector, or even a single number) is that we can easily attach additional information.
 In this case the dataset also contains some information about which samples (indicated by the respective attribute values used by the splitter) formed the training and testing datasets in each fold.
+  .

->>> print cv_results.sa.cv_fold
+  >>> print cv_results.sa.cvfolds
-['odd->even' 'even->odd']
+  [0 1]

 This could be the end of a very simple introduction into cross-validation with PyMVPA.
 However, since we were cheating a bit in the beginning, we actually